explosion/spacy-llm/README.md

-# spacy-llm: integrating raw output from LLMs into structured NLP pipelines
+# spacy-llm: integrating LLM responses into structured NLP pipelines

-This package supports integration of LLM APIs into spaCy.
-It adds an `llm` pipeline component to spaCy, allowing to prompt LLMs as part of your spaCy pipeline. `llm` behaves like any other pipeline component and is (de-)serializable.
+This package supports integration of Large Language Models (LLMs) into [spaCy](https://spacy.io/).
+It adds an `llm` pipeline component to spaCy, allowing to prompt LLMs as part of your spaCy pipeline.
+`llm` behaves like any other pipeline component and is (de-)serializable.

 Each `llm` component is defined by two main settings:
 - A _Task_, defining the prompt to send to the LLM as well as the functionality to parse the resulting response back into structured fields on spaCy's [Doc](https://spacy.io/api/doc) objects.
-- A _Backend_ defining the model to use and how to connect it.
-Note that this package supports both access to external APIs (such as OpenAI) as well as local access to self-hosted open-source LLMs (such as using Dolly through HuggingFace).
+- A _Backend_ defining the model to use and how to connect to it.
+Note that `spacy-llm` supports both access to external APIs (such as OpenAI) as well as access to self-hosted open-source LLMs (such as using Dolly through HuggingFace).

 ## ⏳ Install